 The goals of the Fine Arts program are to instill an appreciation for all arts, to nurture creative abilities, to transfer knowledge to other disciplines, and to encourage life-long learning.
 Within a structured and stable Christian environment, the arts strive to foster a sense of respect, maturity, cooperation, and work ethic consistent with the Christian values taught at the Academy.

-Middle School Visual Arts is a semester course for seventh and eighth graders.
+Middle School Visual Arts: This is a semester course for seventh and eighth-graders.
 The curriculum helps students understand how media, technique, and process are used to create works of art by exploring a wide range of notions about the meaning and purpose of visual art; how artworks are structured; how art has a variety of functions; how to utilize a strong work ethic and proper safety procedures; how to improve craftsmanship and problem solving abilities; how historical and cultural contexts provide meaning for works of art; and how to respect art materials, school property, and peers.

-Fundamentals of Art is an introduction to the principles and elements of two-dimensional art with strong emphasis placed on basic drawing during the first semester.
-The second semester will be dedicated to three-dimensional art in the area of ceramics, concentrating on hand building techniques and wheel throwing.
+Fundamentals of Art: This is an introduction to the principles and elements of two-dimensional art with strong emphasis placed on basic drawing during the first semester.
+The second semester will be dedicated to three-dimensional art in the area of ceramics, concentrating on hand-building techniques and wheel throwing.
 This course is designed for students will little or no previous experience in art.

 Prerequisites: Fundamentals (or comparable course); Approval of the Department and Academic Dean